 The traffic characteristics and patterns observed on some of the toll facilities examined in this report differ primarily because of their location and the type of customers they serve.
-For example, a high percentage of passenger vehicles travel on Pinellas Bayway System, Garcon Point Bridge and Mid-Bay Bridge, mostly due to these facilities serving recreational areas that attract tourists and local residents.
+For example, a high percentage of passenger vehicles travel on Pinellas Bayway System, Garcon

+Point Bridge and Mid-Bay Bridge, mostly due to these facilities serving recreational areas that attract tourists and local residents.
 On the other hand, the percentage of trucks on Alligator Alley is relatively high because, as part of I-75, this facility offers a convenient route for truck drivers traveling between the southeastern and southwestern parts of the State.
-Graph 1.1 shows the percentage of vehicles with three or more axles by facility.
+Graph 1.1 shows the percentage of vehicles with three or more axles by facility (95 Express is not included since the express lanes exclude trucks).